Updated: Jun 30

 It is also important to know that a full diagnostic report will explore the underlying difficulties such as phonological awareness (awareness of sounds in words) and visual memory difficulties which are preventing a child from moving through to the final orthographic stage.

-The key aim of a diagnostic assessment is to explore your child's learning strengths and weaknesses and then recommend a course of action which will enable them to make the best progress possible.
+The key aim of a diagnostic assessment is to explore your child's learning strengths and weaknesses so that we can understand why they struggle with some aspects of their learning and not others.

 Debbie Abraham is a specialist assessor who can provide full diagnostic assessments for dyslexia.
 Contact her here .